springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 # Funding and Support

-This development of EoN has been supported by Global Good and by La Trobe University.
+The development of EoN has been supported by Global Good and by La Trobe University.

 # References